DYAKOOO/code-warrior-blog/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and you can do whatever you want with it.
+However, please note that the author is not responsible for any consequences resulting from the use of this code.